hyperspy/hyperspy/doc/citing.rst

                       Ben Martineau and
                       Luiz Fernando Zagonel and
                       Petras and
-                      Thomas Aarholt
+                      Thomas Aarholt and
-                      and Andreas Garmannslund
+                      and Andreas Garmannslund and
                       Ilya Iyengar and
                       },
       title        = {hyperspy: HyperSpy 0.8.5},